minetest-mods/enhanced_builtin_commands/README.md

 Commands such as `/mods, /pulverize, /status` and `/days` do the same.

 ## Requirements
-This mod works with MT/MTG 5.0.0+ (may work on older versions).
+This mod works fine with MT/MTG 5.0.0+ (may work on older versions).

 ## License
 [LGPLv2.1](https://Panquesito7/enhanced-builtin-commands/LICENSE) for everything.

 ## Issues, bugs, and feature requests
 Pull requests and issues are welcome.
+Create a pull request if you want to add more languages.

 This mod works fine, but may have some minimal issues that I haven't noticed.